tianyi0216/ASL_539_Project/README.md

 ## How to run:

-First make sure you have PyTorch installed.
-Any version would be fine.
+First make sure you have PyTorch (preferably with cuda) installed.
+Any version should be fine.
+I developed my code based on 2.1.0 and 2.1.1 and both worked.
 See https://pytorch.org/

-E.g you can install with `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 `
+E.g you can install latest stable version with cuda 12.1 with `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121 `

+Other packages used are pretty standard there aren't any special ones (e.g pandas, matplotlib, tqdm etc).

 The dataset is in `data` directory, with the train, test, validation split created in the subdirectories.